|We quickly drove over the Gray’s Bay Bridge on our way to Connie & Jeff’s home.|

 Tammy arrived at our hotel around 11:00 am to pick up Tom, leaving me with a free day and a vehicle.
 Wow!
 That’s a first.
 I have a few errands to attend to and will return long before she drops Tom off at the end of the day.

 |This cheese is the best we’ve ever had.
 It can be purchased at Amazon.com.
 Click this link if you’re a cheese enthusiast and curious about “Belton Farm Red Fox.”
 It’s pricey but is a five-pound block and could be shared with others.
 Although once you taste it, sharing may be out of the question.|

-The three of them are headed to Chipotle for lunch and then to Plymouth Grand 15 movie theater to see Wonder Woman at 1:10.
-Hopefully, it all runs smoothly and the timing works out.
-Vincent’s is chomping at the bit to see Wonder Woman.
+The three are headed to Chipotle for lunch and then to Plymouth Grand 15 movie theater to see Wonder Woman at 1:10.
+Hopefully, it all runs smoothly, and the timing works out.
+Vincent is chomping at the bit to see Wonder Woman.

 Had I not seen the movie last week with Maisie, I’d go with them but I have my day planned with the errands and to work on Tom’s new clothing, removing tags, folding and packing, as I’d done for mine last weekend when there was a lull in my schedule.